drewby/opentelemetry.io/content/en/blog/2024/otel-generative-ai/index.md

 under
 [instrumentation-genai](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation-genai)
 project to automate telemetry collection for generative AI applications.
-The first release is a Python library for instrumenting OpenAI client calls, given Python's widespread use in AI development and the popularity of OpenAI.
-Designed to integrate seamlessly with OpenAI's API, this library captures spans and events, gathering essential data like model inputs, response metadata, and token usage in a structured format.
+The first release is a Python library for instrumenting OpenAI client calls.
+This library captures spans and events, gathering essential data like model inputs, response metadata, and token usage in a structured format.

 ## Key Signals for Generative AI